 Put aside for one moment the fact that the earnings of all groups rose faster under Blair than they did under Thatcher (growth was 2.5 per cent under Blair compared to 2.3 under Thatcher), the percentage going to the bottom decile decreased relative to the median throughout the 1980s, as the graph below produced by the Guardian shows.

 There is also the fact that your weekly earnings can’t go up if you don’t have a job – and there were 3.2 million people unemployed in 1984 – unemployment which obviously had a devastating impact on the living standards of the poor.

 As the graph below from the Joseph Rowntree Foundation shows, the percentage of households living on the breadline during the 1980s increasing after falling throughout the 1970s, as did the percentage of households in the “core poor” – defined as people that are simultaneously income poor, necessities/deprivation poor and subjectively poor.

 So did the poor get richer under Thatcher?
 Some (those in work) did, and some didn’t.

 However working people have tended to get slightly richer whoever has been in power so long as the economy has been growing.
 What certainly did happen in the 1980s was that the proceeds of growth were distributed far more lavishly to the rich than to the poor.

 And for those unfortunate enough to live in a family where the breadwinner lost due to deliberate government policy, the results were devastating.
 More than one in four UK children lived in relative poverty by 1997, compared to one in eight when Labour left office in 1979 (DWP, 2004).
 Poverty among pensioners stood at 21 per cent.

 If this is the poor getting rich then General Augusto Pinochet was a democrat.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.